mikegreber/SkipList/README.md

 A skip list is a data structure for holding an ordered sequence with O(logn) search, insertion, and deletion time complexity.

 A standard ordered array allows for O(logn) search time (using quick sort or merge sort for example), but insertion and deletion have O(n) time complexity.
-A standard linked list allows for O(logn) insertion and deletion time complexity, but has O(n) search time complexity.
+A standard linked list allows for O(1) insertion and deletion time complexity, but has O(n) search time complexity.
+A skip list achieves the fast search time complexity of an ordered array with the quick insertion time of a linked list.

-The skip list is a linked list-like structure that builds a linked hierarchy of subsequences, allowing for O(logn) search time complexity (like a sorted array) combined with the O(logn) insertion and deletion time complexity of a standard linked list.
+The skip list is a linked list-like structure that builds a linked hierarchy of subsequences, going from more to less sparse each subsequences, that enables O(logn) search time complexity (like a sorted array), and O(1) insertion and deletion time complexity of a linked list.
+The skip list is therefore able insert/delete elements in their sorted position in O(logn) time (O(logn) to find the sorted position, and O(1) time for the insertion/deletion).
 This faster speed comes with the cost of an increased memory footprint (roughly double) compared to a standard linked list.
-This implementation meets these criteria.

 This implementation achieves O(logn) runtime for Insert(), Remove(), and Contains() at high n.
-This is because of the quick search capability, starting with a sparse outer layer, and moving inward to more dense layers as we get closer to the search result.
-Insert() and Remove() just simply insert a node in the underlying linked list (O(1)) at position once the search (O(logn)) is complete.

 ### Files